GRBurst/purple-gnome-keyring/README.md

 # purple-gnome-keyring

-Plugin for your purple based instand messenger like Pidgin or Finch.
+Plugin for your purple based instant messenger like Pidgin or Finch.
-This plugin seemlessly integrates the Gnome Keyring with your instant messanger.
+This plugin seemlessly integrates the Gnome Keyring with your instant messenger.
 Therefore your password are stored securely - since Pidgin itself stores passwords in plaintext.

 ## Usage
 ### Installation